Head of Product

 Getting product data into your CRM: Sherlock + Copper

-Product led growth is the way forward for SaaS companies, but you need solid product engagement metrics for your strategy to be successful.
+Product led growth is the way forward for SaaS companies, but you need solid product engagement metrics for your strategy to be successful, and continue to create a wonderful customer journey.
 That’s why we acquired Sherlock.

 We’re all about building meaningful relationships with prospects and customers, and we understand that first-party data is a significant part of the equation.
 Sherlock fits perfectly into this philosophy with software that allows you to easily identify your best accounts, understand why they’re great, and apply these insights to develop more accounts just like them.